hashlips-lab/nft-erc721-collection/.github/ISSUE_TEMPLATE/bug_report.md

 <!--
 Hi, thank you for taking time to report a bug.
 Please make sure to provide all the information requested below, time is the most valuable resource we have, that's why incomplete or invalid issues might be closed directly.

+If you simply want to ask a question like "how to customize X", "how to implement Y" or anything which is not a but report, please use the Discussions section.

 Here is how to get the version numbers requested below:
 * project version: is the one you downloaded or cloned from the repo
 * operating system and version: https://www.google.com/search?q=how+to+know+know+operating+system+version